sbruch/bruch/index.md

 + [2023-10 - 2026-10] I am serving as an Associate Editor on the ACM Transactions on Information Systems (TOIS) Editorial Board.

-+ [2022-10 - Present] I am co-editing the Special Section on Efficiency in Neural Information Retrieval for the ACM Transactions on Information Systems (TOIS) with Claudio Lucchese, Maria Maistro, and Franco Maria Nardini. [[CfP](https://dl.acm.org/pb-assets/static_journal_pages/tois/pdf/TOIS-SI-EfficiencyNIR-CFP-1659118130873.pdf)]
++ [2022-10 - 2023-12] I co-edited the Special Section on Efficiency in Neural Information Retrieval for the ACM Transactions on Information Systems (TOIS) with Claudio Lucchese, Maria Maistro, and Franco Maria Nardini. [[CfP](https://dl.acm.org/pb-assets/static_journal_pages/tois/pdf/TOIS-SI-EfficiencyNIR-CFP-1659118130873.pdf)]

 + [2023-09] I gave a keynote talk at [SPIRE 2023](http://spire2023.isti.cnr.it/keynote-speakers/) in Pisa, Italy.